-To be eligible for a Medicare Supplement you must be 65 years of age and enrolled in Part B. For most, Part B is effective the first day of the month you turn 65.
-This is the same day the Medigap Open Enrollment Period (OEP) will begin.
+To be eligible for a Medicare Supplement, you must be 65 years of age and enrolled in Part B. For most; Part B is effective the first day of the month you turn 65.
+This is the same day the Medigap Open Enrollment Period will begin.

-The OEP gives beneficiaries the opportunity to enroll in a Medigap policy without medical underwriting, this is called the Guarantee Issue (GI) period.
+The OEP allows beneficiaries to enroll in a Medigap policy without medical underwriting; this is called the Guarantee Issue period.

 If an employer policy substantially reduces benefits, GI rights are available for the purchase of a Medigap plan.
 The document proof is typically a requirement.